OpenTermsArchive/engine/ops/README.md

 # CGUs-ops

-Recipes to setup infrastructure and deploy CGUs app
+Recipes to set up the infrastructure for the CGUs app and deploy it.

 > Recettes pour mettre en place l'infrastructure et déployer l'application CGUs